School fundraising ideas – How to run a successful raffle

 The tombola can be run continuously throughout the fundraising event, or until the prizes run out.
 This, however, also presents a negative aspect of the tombola; if the prizes run out, then ticket sales will stop.
 One way to try and prolong the lifespan of the tombola is to fill the raffle drum with many more tickets and charge slightly less to buy them.

 It is also a good idea to give people who do not get a prize a cheap sweet.
 This will keep the children happy!

-Announcing the winners
+Announce the winners

 Raffles are a great way to add money to the amount you raise at fundraising events.
 They are very low cost and are a proven school fundraising idea.
-Also, the children can get involved, but above all they are great fun!
+Also, the children can get involved, but above all, they are great fun!